Peter Cunningham (Irish writer): Career

 Cunningham's first novel, Noble Lord, was a thriller, written under the pseudonym Peter Lauder.
-He is best known for the historical novels The Sea and the Silence, Tapes of the River Delta, Consequences of the Heart, and Love in One Edition, which chronicle the lives of local families during the twentieth century in Monument, Cunningham's fictional version of Waterford, Ireland.
+Tapes of the River Delta, Consequences of the Heart, and Love in One Edition, which chronicle the lives of local families during the twentieth century in Monument, Cunningham's fictional version of Waterford, Ireland.

 Cunningham's novel The Taoiseach, based on the life of Charles J. Haughey, was a controversial bestseller.
 Capital Sins, a satirical novel, dealt with the collapse of the Irish economy during the Great Recession.

+In 2020 he published Freedom is a Land I cannot see, which was set in 1920s Ireland.

 Critical reception

+In 2011, Cunningham won the Cecil Day-Lewis Bursary Award.

 The Sea and the Silence (translated into French as La Mer et le silence) was awarded the Prix de l’Europe in 2013.
 This novel also won the Prix Caillou in France and was short-listed for the Prix des Lecteurs du Telégramme.

 Consequences of the Heart was short-listed for the Kerry Listowel Writers' Prize.
 Acts of Allegiance was long-listed for the 2019 Dublin International Literary Award.
-In 2011, Cunningham won the Cecil Day-Lewis Bursary Award.